Engine misfire issues, will always cause your engine performance to suffer. Because, they affect fuel economy, emissions and idle quality.

 There are a number of things that can cause, engine misfire issues.
 Your engine depends on dozens of parts and systems to work together, at the same time.
 And, with precise timing, in order to function as intended.
 Engine misfires can be caused by many faults.
 But, there are a few, that occur more often than others.

-• The air to fuel mixture, is too far out of balance to ignite.
+- The air fuel mixture, is too far out of balance to ignite.

 Engine Misfire Issues, What Are The Symptoms ?

 Symptoms usually vary by vehicle type.
-But, are usually described as, a stumble or brief hesitation, in power delivery.
+But, are usually described as a stumble, or brief hesitation in power delivery.
 An engine misfire, can be temporary or continuous.
-And, will sometimes generate, a check engine code.
+And, will sometimes generate, a (DTC).

 Poor Acceleration

-When a misfire occurs, you can feel it, like a light or massive jerk, coming from the engine.
+When a misfire occurs, you can feel it, like a light or massive jerk coming from the engine.
 Most of the time, they are worse under load.
-Rough acceleration is also a typical sign, that your engine is misfiring.
+Poor acceleration is also a typical sign, that your engine is misfiring.

 Lower Than Normal Fuel Economy